crkn-rcdr/cihm-metadatabus/doc/dmdtools.md

 See [Digital-Preservation/issues/31](https://github.com/crkn-rcdr/Digital-Preservation/issues/31)

-This is part of the ARchivematica adoption project
+This is part of the Archivematica adoption project

 ## dmd-Preservation-IssueInfoDC